AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 At an individual level:

-* Time wasted with mistakes
+* Time wasted with bugs
 * Time wasted when one can't repeat analysis for reviews
 * Desire to hide or not share code because it's "messy", which promotes the above cycle continuing.
 And less Open Science.